StephenBondor/Graphs/projects/graph/README.md

 2.b What is the average degree of separation between a user and those in his/her extended network?

-    the average length of the traversal path ie [1, 3, 6, 2] is 5.5 after 20+ runs with variance .198
+    the average length of the traversal path ie from 1 to 2: [1, 3, 6, 2] , is 5.5 after 20+ runs with variance .198

 ## 4. Stretch Goal